maiajam/Objectdetails/README.md

+Object Detials
-simple app that returns the object details(size and color) form the  captured image
+simple android  app that returns the details(size and color)  of an objects form the  captured image